 Offices have fewer expenses

-Rent, electricity, and maintenance staff can be very expensive, especially depending on the office size and location.
-If all employees can work from home, the decrease in costs will cause the company’s margins to increase, which means more money that can be spent on research and development, tools to increase productivity, or even salary bonuses.
+Rent, electricity and maintenance staff can be very expensive, especially depending on the office size and location.
+If all employees can work from home, the decrease in costs will cause the company’s margins to increase.
+That means more money that can be spent on research and development, tools to increase productivity, or even salary bonuses.

 Disadvantages of Working Insurance Jobs From Home

-However, remote working can present challenges, especially in the insurance field.
+Remote working can present challenges, especially in the insurance field.
 There are a lot of hurdles to overcome both with your clients and in your self-discipline to be able to work at home successfully.
-Some of these hurdles of include:
+Some of these hurdles include: